vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 ### Exercise 4: View Time Series Insights Explorer

-In this exercise, you will be introduced to working with time series data using the Time Series Insights (TSI) Explorer.
+In this exercise, you will get a quick introduction to working with time series data using the Time Series Insights (TSI) Explorer.

+1. Switch to the window containing your Azure portal and navigate to your Dashboard.

-1. If needed, log in to the Azure portal using your Azure account credentials.
+    If needed, log in to the Azure portal using your Azure account credentials.

 1. On your Resource group tile, click **tsi-az220-training-{your-id}**.